Aiming for a productivity leap

 One of the cornerstones of an efficient warehouse is a user-friendly and modern Warehouse Management System (WMS).
 In 2015, Masku’s Logistics and IT Director Pepe Yli-Kaila thus decided to raise the warehouse operations to their rightful place in Masku’s list of priorities and launch a project to map out the possibilities for a new warehouse system.
 At just the right moment, Roima’s industry expert Arto Pellonpää happened to contact Yli-Kaila, and the discussions on the importance of an efficient warehouse got off to a good start.

-The clear ROI calculation and action plan convinced
+Clear ROI calculation and action plan convinced

 Masku carried out a normal mapping of potential suppliers, after which the company was convinced of the expertise of Roima’s professionals and warehouse management solution.
 Together, Masku and Roima set strict goals for the WMS project, from more efficient processes to the payback period.